apache/druid/docs/development/extensions-core/datasketches-tuple.md

 #### Example on top of raw data

-Compute a theta of unique users, for each user store the `added` and `deleted` scoers
+Compute a theta of unique users.
+For each user store the `added` and `deleted` scores in a column called `users_theta`.

 ```json
 {